 There is no nightmare quite as complete as buying a property somewhere and being ostrasized by everyone in the town.

 These villages and towns have survived because they are like a large family.
-Courtesy goes a very long way and an effort to get along and become a part of You will not be expected to read and understand the contracts in Italian as an interpreter is present if you don’t speak the language.
+Courtesy goes a very long way and an effort to get along and become a part of the community is well rewarded with true and loyal friends.

-Nonetheless, when you make the effort to speak and be understood, you earn the respect of your new neighbors.
+Additionally, when you make the effort to speak and be understood in their language, you earn the respect of your new neighbors.
 They are way more willing to overlook any social gaffs made out of ignorance of local customs.

 8. Don’t consider it an investment in anything but experience